jianw851/jianw851.github.io/README.md

 This theme is the copy of [elementaryOS](http://elementaryos.org) portal page.
 Some features are imperfect, but I will make it more perfect.

-## Usage

-You can edit the `_config.yml` file to change the setting of site.
-If you want to change avatar or favicon, just replace the files in `assets\themes\Snail\img`.

 ## About excerpt